adaptivestone/framework-documentation/docs/09-testsing.md

 export default translateHelper;
 ```

-Right now you want to test that function works correctly.
-So as @google-cloud/translate.js an node_modules module we creating file
+Right now you want to test that the function works correctly.
+So as @google-cloud/translate.js is a node_modules module, we are creating a file:

 ```js
 /__mocks__/@google-cloud/translate.js
 ```

-File extends original google translate and overwrite some function to avoid API calls
+The file extends the original Google Translate and overwrites some functions to avoid API calls.

 ```js /__mocks__/@google-cloud/translate.js
 const googleTranslate = jest.genMockFromModule("@google-cloud/translate");